401(k)-Plans and German taxation

 The same should apply for private plans such as Individual Retirement Accounts (IRA).
 It is unclear whether the ruling also applies to non-qualified retirement plans.
 My opinion is that a plan should be be classified as a pension plan if it covers a significant biometric risk such as longevity, death, incapacity to work, disability or care for dependents and are in general paid after reaching retirement age.
 Pension plans from other countries have to be analysed carefully.
 They have to be comparable in legal and economical structure to German pension plans or pension insurances in order to be covered by the ruling.

 Withdrawals from Roth-401(k) plans or Roth IRA should also be covered by the German provision (withdrawal minus attributable contributions) even without the ruling since contributions have been made out of taxed income (ie after tax).
-These plans are favorable for persons who are tax resident in Germany because in the USA the withdrawals are tax free but not so in Germany.
+These plans are not favorable for persons who are tax resident in Germany because in the USA the withdrawals are tax free but not so in Germany.

 The ruling is applicable on these kinds of pension plans as well.